It was only twenty years ago that cell phones, as we know them, became popular in the market.

 There are rumors that the sixth generation of mobile networks will be 100 times faster than the 5G technology.
 Literally, in the blink of an eye.

-Right now, 5G technology can withstand the current technological demands of having multiple connected devices to a network, fast upload and download times, among many other things.
+Right now, 5G technology can withstand the current technological demands of having multiple connected devices to a network, fast upload, and download times, among many other things.
 However, with 6G technology, things like smart homes, self-driving cars, and household appliances will function at maximum capacity with almost zero latency issues.

 We are still far away from the launch of 6G technology.
 In fact, experts say that we still have not seen everything that 5G technology can do.

-6G technology is in its early stages and everything we know so far are still just ideas.
+6G technology is in its early stages and everything we know so far is still just ideas.
 Although, at the rate that technology advancements happen, it would surprise no one that everything said about 6G technology will become true.

 Still, 5G technology has a lot to prove.
 Things like artificial intelligence, or robots, living among us is not a far off idea anymore and even though 5G technology will give us a taste of what it is capable of with such advancements, it will be 6G technology that will really incorporate itself into a new decade of technological upgrades.